 This list is based on my own experience of playing DCS for thousands of hours and trying out dozens of sticks, VR Headsets, graphics cards and other hardware.
 Let’s dive in!

-CH makes some great products in the mid-range segment.
-In fact, the CH stick is rather close to the expensive, premium products in this list because of how good it is. its not uncommon to hear stories of how people have been using theirs for years and years.
+Logitech makes some great products in the mid-range segment.
+In fact, the Logitech stick is rather close to the expensive, premium products in this list because of how good it is. its not uncommon to hear stories of how people have been using theirs for years and years.
 The reliability is truly unmatched in this price category.

 The throttle is good as well with excellent layout that feels very ergonomically designed.
-The buttons have the same good tactile feel to them and the axes is price and accurate which comes in handy for those tricky air-to-air refuelling maneuvers.
+The buttons have the same good tactile feel to them and the axes is price and accurate which comes in handy for those tricky air-to-air refueling maneuvers.
+It has RGB lighting which you can use as per your personal preference.
+It’s also available on the Logitech store.

 - The T.16000M FCS HOTAS is compatible with PC via USB in Windows 10, 8, 7 and Vista (32-bit and...